nithieshM/Coding-Logger-CSharp/README.md

 This simple coding logger application in C# allows users to track their coding sessions by recording start time, end time, and duration.
 It utilizes SQLite for data storage and Spectre.Console for command-line interaction.

 I made this application to practice my C# skills.
-In case anyone wants to actually use this to track their coding sessions, I would recommend just letting it run on your background.
+In case anyone wants to use this app to track their sessions, I would recommend starting a session and letting it run in the background.

 ## Installation